 Around 2018, when I was pastor at Weaver First UMC and we were dealing with homelessness issues , a friend told me about him.
 "He's really helping our county reduce the duplication of resources downtown," she said.
 "You should really connect with him."
 I filed it away.

 Shannon grew up in rural White Plains, Alabama, where his family grew their own food.
-"We didn't know we were poor," he said.
+"We didn't know we were poor."

-He went to Jacksonville State for marketing.
+He studied marketing in college.
 "I thought I was called to professional ministry," he said.
 "It was a difficult experience, and I realized it wasn't for me."

 Worked at Movie Gallery as a college student, renting out VHS tapes.
 Then took over a graphic design business from his wife.
 She had started it before print shops had a graphic designer on staff.
 His computer was an early Apple, first model, something like eight megabytes of memory.
 He laughed.
 "I realized working at home was not good for me," he said.
 "I had to get out of the house."